 #1 Start Your Morning With a Cup of Water Before Coffee

 If coffee is the motivating force that powers your morning, by all means, incorporate this caffeinated beverage into your morning routine.
-But, make it second on your to-do list!
-While you’re brewing up your favorite blend, sip on a large glass of water first.
+However, rather than jump to the java, consider starting with a large glass of water while you’re brewing up your blend.

 #2 Fuel Your Morning Meal with Protein VS. Carbs

 Have you ever had a big, filling breakfast made of foods like pancakes, oats, or banana, only to find yourself hungry a few hours later?
 While these foods can certainly be healthy, they are also carb-heavy when consumed alone (and thus, may not keep you feeling full for long).
-You may feel an initial burst of energy, but soon after, you may experience hunger pangs and even feel fatigued.
+You may feel an initial burst of energy, but if you’re not balancing your plate with the proper macronutrients, you may start to experience hunger pangs and even feelings of fatigue.

-A simple solution?
-Upgrade those classic breakfast staples with one of our favorite healthy eating tweaks — enjoy your meal with an added source of protein!
+A simple healthy eating tweak that can solve this problem (without depriving you of your favorite breakfast foods) is to enjoy your meal with an added source of protein!
 A protein-rich breakfast can balance out your plate of carbs, helping to keep your blood sugar stable, increase satiety (and reduce mid-morning hanger), and support weight loss by reducing cravings.
+And with so many healthy protein sources to choose from, you can still enjoy those not-so-nutritious breakfast options (like cereal or pancakes) in a healthier way.

-#3 Enjoy a Protein & Healthy Fat With Your Snacks
+#3 Incorporate Protein & Healthy Fats Into Your Snacks

 Just like your breakfast, it’s important to maintain macronutrient balance in your snacks!
 A healthy snack should have all three macronutrients: healthy carbs, fats, and protein.
 Protein and fat are two nutrients that will help prevent that afternoon crash, keeping you nourished with a steady stream of energy.
 And, don’t forget to make it fiber-rich!
 In addition to keeping you full and satiated, fiber is key for digestion.